papa-rugi/cloud-shepherd/README.md

             console.log(err);
         });

-    //Make create a sub-directory tree from a supplied path context source.mkdir('/showcasethisapiwhydontyou/showcase/this/api/making/things/')
+    //Create a sub-directory tree from a supplied path context source.mkdir('/showcasethisapiwhydontyou/showcase/this/api/making/things/')
         .then(data =>{
             console.log(data);